WalrusNetwork/markdown-content/guides/FAQs/8. I want a walrus onesie skin!/en.md

 -------------------

 Aha so you've seen them around!
-Yes, you too may go about wearing the walrus onesie in-game and become one of the cool ones.
+Yes, you too may go about wearing the walrus onesie in-game and feeling cool.

 ### **Step 1.
 Download the walrus onesie layer**

-Download the image below by right-clicking and hitting "Save as...", then save it to somewhere on your computer:
+Download the image below: right-click the image and hit "Save Image as...".
+Save it to a location of your choice, on your machine:

 <p align="center">
   <img src="https://drive.google.com/uc?export=view&id=1rKMJKvHzXrW7nV9Mb4dLaZMlIUW5aMUf" alt="walrus_onesie.png" style="image-rendering: pixelated;">